fzambetta-rmit/laser-Ubuntu22-patch/README.md

 language implemented in pure C. Version 2 extends the functionality of LC3Tools and LC3Edit through new pseudoops, along with a project assembly mode.

+**PLEASE NOTE:** *This is a fork of the original repository patching it on Ubuntu 22 where make would fail due to a multiple definition link error.\
+This patch was successfully tested on [Ubuntu 22.04.03 TLS AKA Jammy Jellyfish](https://releases.ubuntu.com/jammy/).*

 ## Installing

 Under the releases tab, there are pre-compiled binaries for Windows, Mac, and